sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 ### Inception network motivation

 - When you design a CNN you have to decide all the layers yourself.
-Will you pick a 3 x 3 Conv or 5 x 5 Conv or maybe a max pooling layer.
+Will you pick a 3 x 3 Conv or 5 x 5 Conv or maybe a max pooling layer?
 You have so many choices.
-- What **inception** tells us is, Why not use all of them at once?
+- What **inception** tells us is, why not use all of them at once?
 - **Inception module**, naive version:
   - ![](Images/13.png)
-  - Hint that max-pool are same here.
+  - Hint: all convolutional and max-pool layers are 'same' here.
+This is to ensure dimensions are the same.
-  - Input to the inception module are 28 x 28 x 192 and the output are 28 x 28 x 256
+  - Input to the inception module is 28 x 28 x 192 and the output is 28 x 28 x 256.
-  - We have done all the Convs and pools we might want and will let the NN learn and decide which it want to use most.
+  - Instead of manually picking our choices, we perform all the convolutions and pools that we might want.
+We will let the NN learn and decide which it want to use most.
   - [[Szegedy et al. 2014.
 Going deeper with convolutions]](https://arxiv.org/abs/1409.4842)
 - The problem of computational cost in Inception model:
-  - If we have just focused on a 5 x 5 Conv that we have done in the last example.
+  - Let's just focus on 5 x 5 Conv that we have done in the last example.
-  - There are 32 same filters of 5 x 5, and the input are 28 x 28 x 192.
+  - There are 32 same filters of 5 x 5, and the inputs are 28 x 28 x 192.
-  - Output should be 28 x 28 x 32
+  - Output should be 28 x 28 x 32.
   - The total number of multiplications needed here are:
     - Number of outputs * Filter size * Filter size * Input dimensions
     - Which equals: `28 * 28 * 32 * 5 * 5 * 192 = 120 Mil`
     - 120 Mil multiply operation still a problem in the modern day computers.
   - Using a 1 x 1 convolution we can reduce 120 mil to just 12 mil.
-Lets see how.
+Let's see how.
 - Using 1 X 1 convolution to reduce computational cost:
   - The new architecture are:
     - X0 shape is (28, 28, 192)